Luis López (footballer, born September 1993)

-Luis Aurelio López Fernández (born 13 September 1993), also known as Buba López, is a Honduran professional footballer who plays as a goalkeeper for Real España and the Honduras national team.
+Luis Aurelio López Fernández (born 13 September 1993), also known as Buba López, is a Honduran professional footballer who plays as a goalkeeper for Real España.

 Club career

 Real España

 López started his career with Liga Nacional team Real C.D.
 España in 2013.
 He started and did all his training, In 2012 he arrived at Real España where during the first tournaments he did not participate, since he was the fourth goalkeeper In the reserves of Real Club Deportivo España.
+His debut for Real España took place on September 2013, in a Clásico Sampedrano against Marathón, during Matchday 5 of the 2013 Apertura Tournament the match ended in a 1–1 draw.
 He won the 2013 Apertura title and was integral for his side in the final against Real Sociedad.

 LAFC and Orange County SC loan

 On 24 January 2018, Major League Soccer side Los Angeles FC announced the signing of López on loan from Real España.
 The following 31 January, it was announced that López was rehabbing from a stress fracture in his right tibia.
 After being out six months, he was loaned to Los Angeles FC's affiliate Orange County SC on 13 July.
 The next day, he started his first match in a 3–0 home win against San Antonio FC in the USL Championship.
 He was later recalled and started his first league game in the MLS in a 2–0 home loss against Sporting Kansas City.

 He returned to Real España after Los Angeles FC opted not to exercise his buy option.